chrisl8/devict-arlobot-presentation/presentation/content.md

 # What Robots?

 Anything that can physically interact with the analog world could be a kind of "robot".
-I define a "robot" though as something that an gather information about the world, make a decision without further human input, and take action.
+I define a "robot" though as something that can gather information about the world, make a decision without further human input, and take action.
-This *could* include an automatic door though, but that is OK, because if you think of an automatic door as a robot, it will inspire you to think about the these simple objects with a creative mind.
+This *could* include an automatic door though, but that is OK, because if you think of an automatic door as a robot, it will inspire you to think about the these simple objects with creativity.
 The only thing I leave out of the "robot" category is purely remote control vehicles, however often the first step, and also a useful function of, an autonomous vehicle is a "telepresence" machine that allows you to monitor a remote environment